RiseGaming/Takistan-Life-Rules/README.md

 3. Blufor may declare you corrupt and arrest with RP.
 4. Declared corrupt = term ends; may flee to the South.
 5. Only allowed a handgun.
-6. Becomes a valid RP target—no compensation if killed.
+6. Becomes a valid RP target — no compensation if killed during roleplay.
-7. Unrealistic RP = removal by staff.
+7. Unrealistic RP can lead to removal by staff.
 8. Cannot change speed limits.

 ---

 ## 💼 PMC

-1. May work for any faction; bounty collect when not contracted.
+1. May work for any faction; and collect bounties when not contracted.
 2. No compensation unless rulebreak leads to loss.
 3. Contract prices must be between $15k–$3M.
 4. Must follow NLR.